weepower/wee/README.md

 # [Wee 2.0.0](https://github.com/weepower/wee)

-The extensible framework for building responsive web experiences.
+Your blueprint for modern web development.
 To read more, visit [weepower.com](http://www.weepower.com).

 ## What does that mean?